TheProdigyLeague/NYSE_ABC/LEGALESE.md

 ## **Google LLC & et al.)**

-*organized under the laws of the State of Delaware, USA, and operating under the laws of the USA*
+*organized under the laws of the State of Delaware, USA 🇺🇲, and operating under the laws of the USA*

 _1600 Amphitheatre Parkway
 Mountain View, California 94043